sergipadres/Project-AIDL/README.md

 ---

 ### Phase 2: Flow Matching Integration

 #### Experiment 1: Baseline Conditional Flow Matching (Pixel Space)
-* **Hypothesis:** Conditional Flow Matching (CFM) can successfully learn a vector field that maps a healthy X-ray distribution to a pneumonia-infected distribution.
+* **Hypothesis:** Conditional Flow Matching (CFM) can successfully learn a vector field that maps a healthy X-ray distribution to a pneumonia-infected distribution in the medical image domain.
-* **Setup (Dataset & Model):** CFM integration applied directly on the pixel space of the PneumoniaMNIST dataset using a standard neural ODE formulation.
+* **Setup (Dataset & Model):** CFM integration applied directly on the pixel space of the PneumoniaMNIST dataset (images scaled to 224x224).
+We trained a vector field parameterized by a Vision Transformer conditioned on the timestep, randomly sampling from both sick and healthy distributions.
-* **Results:** While the model learned the general direction of the disease progression, pixel-level integration proved to be computationally heavy.
-The trajectories often introduced blurring and structural artifacts due to the high dimensionality of the image space.
+* **Results:** The model successfully learned the vector field dynamics.
+During inference, Euler integration generated continuous trajectories that pushed healthy origin images towards the pathological distribution.
+A quantitative evaluation using a classifier confirmed that the probability of pneumonia increased progressively and consistently at each timestep of the trajectory.
-* **Conclusions:** Pixel-space Flow Matching is inefficient and prone to generating anatomically inconsistent images.
-Dimensionality reduction is strictly required.
+* **Conclusions:** We consider this a highly successful baseline experiment.
+It proves that Conditional Flow Matching is an appropriate and effective approach to modeling disease progression trajectories in medical imaging, validated both by direct visual inspection and quantitative classifier scores.

 #### Experiment 3: Latent Space Flow Matching
 * **Objective:** Accelerate the Flow Matching training process by operating in a lower-dimensional latent space, comparing the representations of the Spatial VAE and the ViT.